The LSAT Variable (Experimental) Section

 How LSAC Uses the Variable Section

-LSAC analyzes test-taker answers to experimental questions on a year-by-year basis, considering issues such as how many students answered individual questions correctly, the total number of correct answers on the experimental sections, and the scores of these students on the rest of the examination.
-By compiling and examining this data, test developers are able give difficulty ratings for each experimental question, which will be factored into LSAT scaled scores once these questions are integrated into the scored portion of the test.
-Questions that have poor assessment value, as demonstrated by too few or too many correct answers, can be easily discarded.
-Experimental questions with strong assessment value typically replace older exercises that have been in circulation long enough for LSAC to assume the answers are public knowledge.
+LSAC analyzes test taker answers to experimental questions on a year-by-year basis, considering issues such as how many students answered individual questions correctly, the total number of correct answers on the experimental sections, and the scores of these students on the rest of the exam.
+By compiling and examining this data, test developers can give difficulty ratings for each experimental question, which will be factored into LSAT scaled scores should these questions be integrated into the scored portion of later versions of the test.

 The LSAT Variable Section and Test Security